etldrz/phage-aggregation/README.md

 # phage-aggregation

-Contains code and plots for the phage-aggregation project
+Contains code and plots for the phage-aggregation project, found at https://doi.org/10.1002/ece3.70273

 ## FIGURE CODE AND DATA